Sep 29, 2015

 The Integrated System Test (IST) is pinnacle of the commissioning program, and the performance of these activities demonstrates the performance of the facility as a whole against the owner’s project requirements.
 The commissioned systems are operated at various loads and in various modes to demonstrate fully automated operation and proper response to equipment failures and utility problems.

-Ultimately, these tests ensure that INAP data centers perform in accordance with our requirements and provide a more reliable, available environment for our customers.
+Ultimately, these tests ensure that HorizonIQ data centers perform in accordance with our requirements and provide a more reliable, available environment for our customers.

-Conducting ISTs and working with a commissioning authority are also part of the LEED certification process, and INAP has successfully achieved LEED Platinum, Silver and Gold certifications across multiple data centers.
+Conducting ISTs and working with a commissioning authority is also part of the LEED certification process, and HorizonIQ has successfully achieved LEED Platinum, Silver, and Gold certifications across multiple data centers.

 Explore HorizonIQ